 Published on September 7th, 2018 | by Chad T.0

-Catching Up With Ali Mayar, CEO of Platinum Rapid Funding Group
+Catching Up With Ali Habib Mayar, CEO of Platinum Rapid Funding Group

-The company, which focuses on Merchant Cash Advances (MCA), works with a number of industries like retailers as well as the restaurant industry.
-Recently, we sat down with Mayar to see how much life has changed since we last spoke with him.
-In the last three years, Mayar has seen his company and staff grow immensely.
+The company, which provides alternative funding for small and medium sized businesses across the nation is continuing to do well.
+We recently sat down with Mayar to see how much life has changed since we last spoke with him.
+In the last three years, Mayar has seen his company and staff grow exponentially, as the team and the business becomes more and more sophisticated.
 He’s incredibly excited to continue this growth and see where the future of his industry is headed.

 What’s One Thing You’ve Learned Since You Started Your Career?

 Without failure, there’s no measure of success, nothing to strive for, and no downfall to compare to when we rise.
 I’ve failed- I’m sure everyone does from time to time and it’s a very important lesson.
 It teaches you what’s most important, it helps you discover what truly motivates and makes you happy, and it can define you as a person- especially if you use it as an opportunity, and not an excuse to give up.